nivi1501/nivi1501.github.io/index.md

 Cadence
 MATLAB
 Vivado HLS

+#Education
+1. Bachelor of engineering in Electronics &  Communication Engineering from Jabalpur engineering college, Japalpur, India
+2. Master of technology in VLSI & Embedded System from National institute of technology, Raipur, India.
+3. PhD in Electrical Engineering from IIT Delhi, India.

 # Publications
 1. [Nivedita Shrivastava, B. Acharya, "Lightweight Hardware Architecture for Eight-Sided Fortress Cipher in FPGA" in Advances in Data and Information Sciences 2020 (pp. 179-190).
 Springer, Singapore.] (https://link.springer.com/chapter/10.1007/978-981-15-0694-9_18)